-Several years ago, the idea of having a printer that can work in three dimensions may have seemed like something that was more appropriate in a sci-fi movie or in a high-tech industrial lab than in your home office.
-And while thinking about having the best 3D printer in your home still may seem kind of strange, dozens of these machines are on the market and many are aimed at consumers, hobbyists, educators, and designers.
+Several years ago, the idea of having a printer that could create intricately detailed models in 3D seemed like something more appropriate in a sci-fi movie or a high-tech industrial lab than in your home office.
+Even now, for many searching for the best 3D printer, it might still seem kind of strange.
+Fortunately, though, dozens of these machines are on the market, and many resin printers are aimed at consumers, hobbyists, educators, and designers.

-With the market for the best personal 3D printer in 2016 still evolving, the number of uses for these cool devices is almost limitless.
-Whether you’re using a three dimensional printer for fun or for work, you’re sure to create some interesting objects that may spark some unique ideas or provide you with a whole new way of performing a task.
+Entry-level printers that produce quality prints are becoming increasingly commonplace, meaning you can find a budget 3D printer that produces for a reasonable price.
+And the uses for these cool devices are almost limitless.
+A resin-based printer is great for both fun and work, ensuring you’ll create interesting objects that may spark unique ideas or provide you with a whole new way of performing a task.

 |Zortrax M200||LulzBot Mini 3D Printer||XYZprinting Nobel 1.0||Ultimaker 2||Printrbot Simple Metal|